 This fundraising campaign is now closed.
+Thank you for your support.

 Barbara Markovits from Eastern Shore Forest Watch Association has announced that we’ve raised enough money to go forward with the judicial review.
 Thank you for your generous support!